Texas Journal of Science

 The Texas Journal of Science is a peer reviewed academic journal covering all areas of basic and applied sciences, as well as science education.
 It is published by the Texas Academy of Science.
-The journal is abstracted and indexed in BIOSIS Previews and The Zoological Record and was in previous years also covered by Scopus.
+The journal is abstracted and indexed in Biological Abstracts, BIOSIS Previews, The Zoological Record,< and with some interruptions Scopus.
 It obtained its last impact factor of 0.113 in 2010, but its listing in the Journal Citation Reports has since been discontinued.